 Why choose Triad Dentistry for oral surgery

-Although most oral surgeries are minor procedures with low risk of complications, we understand the importance of a positive patient experience, rapid healing, and an excellent outcome.
+Although most oral surgeries are minor procedures with a low risk of complications, we understand the importance of a positive patient experience, rapid healing, and an excellent outcome.
 Therefore, dental surgery is approached with the same diligence that major surgery would be.
 If you have any questions, or if you would like to schedule an appointment.